-- (a) is dishonest, fraudulent, corrupt or involves bribery or any other activity in breach of the Company's Anti-Bribery and Anti-Corruption Policy; - (b) is illegal (such as theft, dealing in or use of illicit drugs, violence or threatened violence and criminal damage to property) or involves criminal conduct or other breaches of law or regulatory requirements; - (c) is unethical or breaches any of the Company's policies, charters or Code of Conduct; - (d) is potentially harmful or damaging to the Company, an employee or person, such as unsafe work practices, environmental damage or substantial wasting of Company resources; - (e) may cause financial loss or damage in any way to the Company's reputation or be otherwise detrimental to the Company's interest; - (f) involves actual or threatened harassment, discrimination, victimisation or bullying, or any other type of detrimental action (other than disclosures that solely relate to personal workrelated grievances as defined in the Corporations Act); or - (g) amounts to an abuse of authority.
+- (a) is dishonest, fraudulent, corrupt or involves bribery or any other activity in breach of the Company's Anti-Bribery and Anti-Corruption Policy; - (b) is illegal (such as theft, dealing in or use of illicit drugs, violence or threatened violence and criminal damage to property) or involves criminal conduct or other breaches of law or regulatory requirements; - (c) is unethical or breaches any of the Company's policies, charters or Code of Conduct; - (d) is potentially harmful or damaging to the Company, an employee or person, such as unsafe work practices, environmental damage or substantial wasting of Company resources; - (e) may cause financial loss or damage in any way to the Company's reputation or be otherwise detrimental to the Company's interest; - (f) involves actual or threatened harassment, discrimination, victimisation or bullying, or any other type of detrimental action (other than disclosures that solely relate to personal workas defined in related grievances Corporations Act); or - (g) amounts to an abuse of authority.

-Reportable Matters do not generally include personal work-related grievances.
+Reportable Matters do not generally include work-related personal grievances.

-Personal work-related grievances are those that relate to current or former employment and have, or tend to have, Examples of personal work-related grievances include:

-(a) an interpersonal conflict between the Discloser and another employee; and implications for the Discloser personally but do not have any other significant implications for the Company (or any other entity) or do not relate to conduct or alleged conduct, about a Reportable Matter.
+Personal work-related grievances are those that relate to current or former employment and have, or tend to have, implications for the Discloser personally but do not have any other significant implications for the Company (or any other entity) or do not relate to conduct or alleged conduct, about a Reportable Matter.

-Personnel can discuss personal workrelated grievances with their immediate supervisor.
-Alternatively, Personnel may wish to seek legal advice about their rights and protections under employment law and ways to resolve personal workrelated grievances.
+Personnel can discuss personal workrelated grievances with their immediate Alternatively, Personnel supervisor. may wish to seek legal advice about their rights and protections under employment law and ways to resolve personal work-related grievances.

-However, in some cases, these grievances may qualify for legal protection (See Annexure 1).
+However. in some cases. these grievances may qualify for legal protection (See Annexure 1).